E-commerce rules in India

 2) New FDI rules for e-commerce

 The government has issued new rules regarding Foreign Direct Investment (FDI) in e-commerce.
-The Department of Industrial Policy & Promotion (DIPP) issued a clarification to the existing rules pertaining to FDI in e-commerce companies.
+The Department of Industrial Policy & Promotion (DIPP) issued a clarification of the existing rules pertaining to FDI in e-commerce companies.

 Why New Rules?